Why Chinese Mothers Are Superior

 Empire" and "World on Fire: How Exporting Free Market Democracy Breeds

-Ethnic Hatred and Global Instability."
-This essay is excerpted from
+Ethnic Hatred and Global Instability.

 "Battle Hymn of the Tiger Mother" by Amy Chua, to be published Tuesday